gregscristina/faststepgraph-application/Application on breastcancer genomic dataset/README.md

 It includes:

-- A full pipeline for running FastStepGraph on breast cancer gene expression datasets
+- Preprocessed gene expression datasets from CPTAC (PAM50 breast cancer dataset)
-- Four input datasets: ER+/ER− and PR+/PR−
+- An automated pipeline for hyperparameter selection and sparse precision matrix estimation using Fast Step Graph
 - All data and scripts are under:
   `Application on breastcancer genomic dataset/`
 ---

+## Reference
+This work was used in the article:
+**"Discovery of Conditionally Independent Networks Among Gene Expressions in Breast Cancer Using Fast Step Graph"**

 ## Authors